 Peyto may be exposed to third party credit risk through its contractual arrangements with its current or future joint venture partners, marketers of its petroleum and natural gas production and other parties.
-In the event such entities fail to meet their contractual obligations to Peyto, such failures may have a material adverse effect on Peyto's business, financial condition, results of operations and prospects.
-In addition, poor credit conditions in the industry and of joint venture partners may affect a joint venture partner's willingness to participate in Peyto's ongoing capital program, potentially delaying the program and the results of such program until Peyto finds a suitable alternative partner.
+In addition, the Corporation may be exposed to third party credit risk from operators of properties in which the Corporation has a working or royalty interest.
+In the event such entities fail to meet their contractual obligations to the Corporation, such failures may have a material adverse effect on the Corporation's business, financial condition, results of operations and prospects.
+In addition, poor credit conditions in the industry and of joint venture partners may affect a joint venture partner's willingness to participate in the Corporation's ongoing capital program, potentially delaying the program and the results of such program until the Corporation finds a suitable alternative partner.
+To the extent that any of such third parties go bankrupt, become insolvent or make a proposal or institute any proceedings relating to bankruptcy or insolvency, it could result in the Corporation being unable to collect all or portion of any money owing from such parties.
+Any of these factors could materially adversely affect the Corporation's financial and operational results.